The DIY Debt Elimination Worksheet

 - Repayment periods as long as 60 months

-- Origination fees around 5% of the total value of the loan, and may be negotiable/waivable depending on your credit union
+- Origination fees are around 5% of the total value of the loan, and may be negotiable/waivable depending on your credit union

 If you’re drowning in credit card debt, consider this option.
 A personal loan from a credit union can be the first step in paying down your credit card debt and getting your financial future back on track.